alexyanw/dse203-group-project/data_exploration/README.md

 ```
 pip install . --upgrade
 ```
+Run an upgrade after any changes made to /dora.
+Notebook kernels must be restarted afterwards.

 ### Usage
 **production.config must be in the directory with the python code referencing dora - working on fix for default**